 Also Featured In

-Well, we still don't have jet packs and flying cars, but the most iconic symbol of that 1960's space-age promise – the Space Needle – still stands as Seattle's most-recognized tourist attraction....
+While we still don't have jet packs and flying cars, the most iconic symbol of that 1960's space-age promise–the Space Needle–stands as Seattle's most-recognized tourist attraction.
+Built for the...
 Read More

-Well, we still don't have jet packs and flying cars, but the most iconic symbol of that 1960's space-age promise – the Space Needle – still stands as Seattle's most-recognized tourist attraction.
+While we still don't have jet packs and flying cars, the most iconic symbol of that 1960's space-age promise–the Space Needle–stands as Seattle's most-recognized tourist attraction.
 Built for the 1962 World's Fair, the forward-looking theme of which was "Century 21," the 602-foot Needle looks like a huge flying saucer on a towering tripod.
-At the 520-foot level, the observation deck provides panoramic views of the area's surrounding bays, lakes, mountains, and other points of interest.
-Just below, at 500-feet, diners enjoy a 360-degree view in the revolving Sky City restaurant.
-On the way up to, entertaining and comedic elevator operators rattle off fun facts and invite visitors to test their Needle knowledge.
+Having recently undergone a $100 million "spacelift," the structure now features the world's first and only revolving glass floor.
+"The Loupe" allows for never-before-seen downward views of the Needle's unique architecture and landscape below.
+Visitors also enjoy completely unobstructed, floor-to-ceiling views of the Seattle skyline and dramatically expanded views of Mount Rainier, Elliott Bay and the Cascade and Olympic mountain ranges from both the inside and outside of the upper observation deck.
+On the way up, entertaining elevator operators rattle off fun facts and invite visitors to test their Needle knowledge.

 - Observation Deck & SpaceBase: Mon-Thu 9:30am-11pm; Fri-Sat 9am-11:30pm; Sun 9am-11pm